Brown hyena: Ecology and behavior

 In the Kalahari, 80% of a brown hyena's activity time is spent at night, searching for food in an area on spanning 31.1 km on average, with territories of 54.4 km having been recorded.
 They may cache excess food in shrubs or holes and recover it within 24 hours.

 Social behavior

-Brown hyenas have a social hierarchy comparable to that of wolves, with a mated pair and their offspring.
-They live in clans composed of extended families of four to six individuals.
+Brown hyenas maintain a stable clan hierarchy of four to six related individuals with a mated pair and their offspring; a male can move up in rank by killing a higher ranking male in confrontation, while the alpha female is usually just the oldest female in the clan.
 Clans defend their territory, and all members cooperate in raising cubs.
-Territories are marked by 'pasting', during which the hyena deposits secretions from its large anal gland, which is located below the base of the tail and produces a black and white paste, on vegetation and boulders.
-Brown hyenas maintain a stable clan hierarchy through ritualized aggressive displays and mock fights.
-A brown hyena male can move up in rank by killing a higher ranking male in confrontation, while the alpha female is usually just the oldest female in the clan.
-Emigration is common in brown hyena clans, particularly among young males, which will join other groups upon reaching adulthood.
+Territories are marked by 'pasting' on vegetation and boulders, during which the hyena deposits secretions from its large anal gland, which is located below the base of the tail and produces a black and white paste.
+Emigration is common in brown hyena clans, particularly among young males, which join other groups upon reaching adulthood.